princemaple/extripe/README.md

 # or you could just specify an integer unix timestamp for :created instead of a map or a keyword list
 ```

-## Disclaimer

-I've only started learning elixir a couple weeks ago.

 ## Contributing

 ```elixir